-We describe our philosophy for defining equivariant algebraic $K$-theory: If the input has a $G$-action, this induces a $G$-action on the category that one builds algebraic $K$-theory out of.
+We describe our philosophy for defining equivariant algebraic $K$-theory.
+If the input has a $G$-action, this induces a $G$-action on the category that one builds algebraic $K$-theory out of.
 For example, if $R$ is a $G$-ring, then the category of finitely generated projective $R$-modules and isomorphisms $\iso \sP(R)$ has a $G$-action: for a module $M$, $gM$ is defined by twisting the scalar multiplication on $R$ by $g$.
 One similarly obtains a $G$-action on the category of modules over a $G$-ring spectrum $R$.
-If $X$ is a $G$-space, then the category $R(X)$ of retractive spaces over $X$ has a $G$-action.
-For a retractive space $Y$, $gY$ is defined by precomposing the inclusion map by $g^{-1}$ and postcomposing the retraction map by $g$.
-However, by applying the nonequivariant constructions to these categories with $G$-action, we obtain just a spectra with $G$-action, and not genuine $G$-spectra -- the $K$-theory $G$-spaces we obtain have deloopings with respect to all spheres $S^n$ with trivial $G$-action, but it does not deloop with respect to representation spheres $S^V$.
+However, by applying the nonequivariant constructions to this category with $G$-action, we obtain just a spectrum with $G$-action, and not a genuine $G$-spectrum -- the $K$-theory $G$-space we obtain has deloopings with respect to all spheres $S^n$ with trivial $G$-action, but it does not deloop with respect to representation spheres $S^V$.
 We need to modify these categories with $G$-action to turn them into ``genuine" $G$-categories, very loosely speaking.
 We try to make this more precise in the next paragraphs.